-With the M.Zuiko Digital ED 150-400mm F4.5 TC1.25x IS PRO Olympus released a unique lens, which is not available from other manufacturers.
-It’s focal length area covers the equivalent field of view of a 35mm lens with 300-800mm and weights only a bit more than 1800g.
-Therefore the lens is very mobil and you can shoot handheld without a tripod.
+With the M.Zuiko 150-400mm F4.5 Olympus released a unique lens, which is not available from other manufacturers.
+Its focal length area covers the equivalent field of view of a 35mm lens with 300-800mm.
+It weights only a bit more than 1800g.
+Therefore the lens is very mobile and you can shoot handheld without a tripod.
 With 35mm lenses is this for sure not possible, as those are much bigger and heavier.
 As you don’t need a tripod you save also the weight of this in case you are on location.

-In addition the lens has the best image stabilisation on the market, which works in conjunction with the image stabilisation of the camera.
-This ensures that you can shoot also with long focal length with our blurring the image.
+In addition, the lens has the best image stabilization on the market.
+The stabilization works in conjunction with the image stabilization of the camera.
+This ensures that you can shoot also with a long focal length with our blurring the image.

 I’m lucky and had already the opportunity to test the lens and would like to share my experience with you.
 My very first impression at the moment I touched the lens the first time was, wow that lens is light.
-Sure it is heavier as lenses with shorter focal length.
+Sure it is heavier than lenses with shorter focal length.
 It is the biggest lens in the Micro Four Thirds family.
-In case you take it into hands the first time you will be surprised how light the lens despite its size is.
+In case you take it into your hands the first time, you will be surprised how light the lens is.
 To achieve this Olympus decided to use Aluminum Alloy only on the parts, which are responsible for stability.
 All other areas are made out of carbon reinforces polycarbonate.
 Anyhow the lens feels very solid.
-In addition the lens hoof is also made out of carbon, this ensures a very good balance between lens and camera body (in my case the E-M1X) also when the lens hood is used.
+In addition, the lens hood is also made out of carbon.
+It ensures a very good balance between lens and camera body, also when the lens hood is used.

 In opposite to 35mm lenses Micro Four Third lenses do have a very short closest focusing distance.
-In case of the M.Zuiko Digital ED 150-400mm F4.5 TC1.25x IS PRO it is 1.3m, also when you are using the built-in or external teleconverter.
-This makes the lens also to a mark lens, which is very usable to shoot butterflies or dragonflies.
-The long focal length enable you not only to keep the needed distance to shy animals but also gives you a nice unsharp background.
+In the case of the M.Zuiko Digital ED 150-400mm F4.5 TC1.25x IS PRO it is 1.3m, also when you are using the built-in or external teleconverter.
+This makes the lens also a mark lens, which is very useful to shoot butterflies or dragonflies.
+The long focal length enables you not only to keep the needed distance to shy animals but also gives you a nice unsharp background.

 As you expect from such kind of lens the lens is in each area top.
 Sharpness full-fills all professional needs.
 Even when the built-in teleconverter is used there are no complaints, which also is the case when using MC-14 or MC-20.
-In case you are using the MC-20 the lens reaches an unbelievable focal length of 1000mm, which is equivalent with 2000mm in 35mm cameras.
-As the image stabilisation is so good also in this configuration shooting handheld is not issue at all.
+In case you are using the MC-20 the lens reaches an unbelievable focal length of 1000mm, which is equivalent to 2000mm in 35mm cameras.
+As the image stabilization is so good also in this configuration shooting handheld is not an issue at all.
 The tripod you can leave at home.
-This makes not only your travel luggage lighter but you could also shoot more agile as you can react on changes much faster.
+This makes not only your travel luggage lighter but you could also shoot more agile as you can react to changes much faster.

 Comparison with the M.Zuiko Digital ED 100-400mm F5-6.3 IS

-I know this comparison is unfair as the 100-400mm is far less expensive as the 150-400mm lens.
-The 150-400mm lens is bigger, but delivered als much more speed and is in all optical areas at least one class better.
-In addition usage is more flexible as it as a built-in 1.25x teleconverter, which can be switch on / off with out releasing the lens.
-Therefore you can react much faster in case you need a bit more focal length, which is a real benefit especially, when you are shooting wildlife or sports.
-In addition AF speed is much faster and more precise.
-Don’t misunderstand me, the 100-400mm lens is, having the price in mind, a brillant lens, but the 150-400mm in comparison is much better.
+I know this comparison is unfair as the 100-400mm is far less expensive than the 150-400mm lens.
+The 150-400mm lens is bigger, but delivers also much more speed and is in all-optical areas at least one class better.
+Also, usage is more flexible as it has a built-in 1.25x teleconverter, which can be switch on / off without releasing the lens.
+Therefore you can react much faster in case you need a bit more focal length, which is a real benefit especially when you are shooting wildlife or sports.
+Besides, the AF speed is much faster and more precise.
+Don’t misunderstand me, the 100-400mm lens is, having the price in mind, a brilliant lens, but the 150-400mm in comparison is much better.

 Enough written.
 It is better to show you images taken with this lens.
-In case you have questions write an comment I’m more than happy to answer.
+In case you have questions write a comment I’m more than happy to answer.